se-jaeger/my-zsh/README.md

 I changed colors of iTerm2 and provide the changes in an `itermcolors` file.

 1. Download the `itermcolors` file.
-You can use the following command to automatically store it in your `oh-my-zsh` installation path, or use a custom one.
+You can use the following command to automatically store it in your `oh-my-zsh` installation path, subdir `custom`, or use a custom one.
-    - `curl https://raw.githubusercontent.com/se-jaeger/hunter-zsh-scheme/master/hunter.itermcolors > ~/.oh-my-zsh/hunter.itermcolors`
+    - `curl https://raw.githubusercontent.com/se-jaeger/hunter-zsh-scheme/master/hunter.itermcolors > ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/hunter.itermcolors`
     - https://github.com/se-jaeger/hunter-zsh-scheme/blob/master/hunter.itermcolors
 2. Import `hunter.itermcolors` (or whatever you named it) into iTerm2
     - iTerm2 -> Preferences -> tab "Profiles" -> select <your-profile-name> -> tab "Colors" -> Color Presets... -> Import... -> choose the `hunter.itermcolors` file